TMJ Treatment Knob Lick, MO

 • Temporal Bone: Part of the skull, the temporal bone forms the socket where the TMJ connects.
 This structure provides a smooth surface for movement and stability within the joint.

-• Ligaments and Muscles: A complex network of ligaments and muscles, such as the masseter and temporalis, support TMJ function and jaw movement.
+• Ligaments and Muscles: The TMJ relies on a network of ligaments and muscles, including the masseter and temporalis muscles, which control the jaw’s movement.
 Tension or inflammation in these muscles can cause pain and stiffness, common symptoms of TMD.

 How TMD Affects Jaw Function